Slavery in Korea

-Today, the practice of slavery in South Korea is illegal, though surreptitious forms of illicit modern slavery such as human trafficking still exist.
+In modern South Korea, slavery, or more generally referred to as human trafficking, is illegal, although it is estimated that as of 2018 there are about 99,000 slaves (about 0.195% of the population) in existence, according to the Global Slavery Index.
 In North Korea, slavery is still practiced by the country's regime.
 According to the Global Slavery Index, an estimated 10.4% of the North Korean population is effectively enslaved as of 2018.